tlevine/www.thomaslevine.com/content/!/techcamp-sarajevo-searching-lots-of-files/index.md

 If your files start as scans of paper documents (images), you'll need to run the files through **optical character recognition** first.

-Rather than searching specific phrases, consider clustering the many documents by **document similarity**.
+Rather than searching specific phrases, you might consider clustering the many documents by **document similarity**.
 This is probably a bit different than you are used to, so it might yield results that you hadn't anticipated.

 ## Full text search

 ### Software
 There are a lot of tools in this area.
 First decide whether you want the files to be stored online.
 This can help with collaboration and can simplify backup.